What Owners Must Send Before the Annual Report in Estonia

 A practical 30-day implementation plan

 The cleanest way to improve this area is to treat the next month as a controlled test.
-Do not try to redesign the whole finance function in one meeting.
+Do not redesign the whole finance function in one meeting.
 Pick one month, one owner, one document cut-off, and one review date.
 Then compare what the process promised with what actually happened.

 • week one: confirm access, responsible people, document channels, and escalation rules